YO-Corp/Yo.Validator/SECURITY.md

 ## Legal Safe Harbor

-YOMLM Network supports responsible disclosure and will not pursue legal action against security researchers who:
+YO Network supports responsible disclosure and will not pursue legal action against security researchers who:

 1. Make a good faith effort to avoid privacy violations and destruction of data
 2. Only interact with accounts they own or have explicit permission to access